podverse/podverse-api/README.md

 ### Prereqs

-For podverse-api to work you will need a local Postgres database running.
+Before you can run podverse-api you will need a local Postgres version 11.5 database running.

 You can setup your own database, or go to the [podverse-ops repo](https://github.com/podverse/podverse-ops), add the podverse-db-local.env file as explained in the docs, then run this command: